When God’s Ways do not Make Sense, what should God’s People Do?

 It is unfortunate that pastors and preachers and teachers of God’s word are only found of telling their congregations that “God loves you and has a wonderful plan for your life.”
 This statement is absolutely true, but it is not the whole truth.
 The other part of the truth that what we tend to hide is that for some people, like Joni Earekson Tada, this “wonderful plan” means spending a lifetime confined in a wheel chair.

-For others, God’s “wonderful plan’ for their life could mean an early death, being poor, or social rejection.
+And for some people, God’s “wonderful plan” for their life could mean an early death, being poor, or social rejection.
 For the prophet Jeremiah, God’s “wonderful plan” for his life meant being rejected by the people of Judah and being cast down and imprisoned underground in a dark muddy pit as seen in Jeremiah 38.
 And for other Bible characters, like Peter, Paul, John the Baptist, and the martyrs, God’s “wonderful plan” for their lives meant execution.

 Some of the situations we may encounter as part of God’s “wonderful plan” for our lives may seem not to make sense at all to us.
 However, even a mid the worst circumstances, God’s plan for our lives is good because everything that is in line with his will “works for the good of those who love him and have been called according to his purpose” (Romans 8:28)